goorancid/flow-entry/README.md

-This is a fork of joshowens:accounts-entry which uses Flow Router instead of Iron Router.
+This is a fork of dovrosenberg:accounts-entry-flow which is a fork of joshowens:accounts-entry.
+This version utilizes Flow Router instead of Iron Router.

 ## Getting started

 Install:

+Download repo, add it to root level folder named packages, then in the terminal type:

 ```
-meteor add dovrosenberg:accounts-entry-flow
+meteor add goorancid:accounts-flow-entry
 ```

 See the [original](https://github.com/Differential/accounts-entry) package for more details on usage and examples.
 The differences are described here: